Softness Matters: Effects of Compression on the Behavior of Adsorbed Microgels at Interfaces: Introduction

 \section{Introduction}

 Colloidal particles and macromolecules are known to reduce interfacial energies, allowing them to be confined at the interface of immiscible liquids \cite{Bin02}.
 This property has been extensively utilized to stabilize emulsions, employing surfactants \cite{Dek23}, proteins \cite{Sin11}, and polymers \cite{Hob18}.
-Microgel particles can be used in Pickering emulsions as they are stabilized by rigid colloidal particles protruding into both hydrophobic and hydrophilic phases \cite{Ram04, Pic07, Hos21}.

-Polymer crosslinked particles, i.e., microgels, are also often used to realize Pickering-like emulsions which can be broken on demand by changing external stimuli such as temperature or pH \cite{Ric12, Des11, Kwo19}.
-Unlike hard colloids, microgels exhibit significant deformations upon adsorption \cite{Pin14, Sco22Rev}, and their protrusion in the two sub-phases is sensitive to their softness \cite{Boc22}.
-Moreover, the diverse compressibility within their volume gives rise to intriguing phase behavior, including the formation of different hexagonal lattices \cite{Rey16}.
-In this framework, mechanical and visco-elastic properties of air-water and oil-water microgel-covered interfaces have been investigated by means of interfacial rheology and surface pressure measurements to determine how microgel conformation, packing and film stability change in response to compression \cite{Bru10,Ake17,Tat23,Sch23}.
-In accordance with the terminology from our recent works, we name microgels prepared with low cross-linker content as ‘soft’ and those with high cross-linker content, having a bulk modulus two orders of magnitude larger than the ultra-low crosslinked microgels \cite{Hou22}, as ‘hard’.
+Polymer crosslinked particles, i.e., microgels, are also often used to realize Pickering-like emulsions \cite{Ram04, Pic07, Hos21}.
+If the polymer used in the syntheses has a lower critical solution temperature (LCST), e.g.~poly(N-isopropylacrylamide), the emulsions can be broken on demand by changing the temperature above the LCST \cite{Ric12, Des11, Kwo19}.
+Unlike hard colloids, microgels exhibit significant deformations upon adsorption \cite{Pin14, Sco22Rev}, and their protrusion in the two subphases is sensitive to their softness \cite{Boc22}.
+Moreover, the diverse compressibility within their volume \cite{Sch21, Hou22} gives rise to intriguing phase behavior, including the formation of different hexagonal lattices \cite{Rey16}.
+In this framework, mechanical and visco-elastic properties of air-water and oil-water microgel-covered interfaces have been investigated by means of interfacial rheology and surface pressure measurements to determine how microgel conformation, packing and film stability change in response to compression \cite{Bru10,Ake17,Tat23,Sch23, Kaw23, Rey2023}.

-Softness is known to strongly affect the properties of microgels at interfaces, such as the formation of crystalline lattice, the contact angle they form and the final architecture they assume once adsorbed \cite{Sco22Rev}.
-The softest pNIPAM-based microgels that can be synthesized by precipitation polymerization are the so-called ultra-low crosslinked (ULC) microgels \cite{McP93, Bru19}.
-They exhibit properties that lie between those of hard particles and linear polymers \cite{Sco19, Boc22}.
-Their unique characteristics become particularly important in emulsion stabilization, allowing the formation of stable emulsions with properties in between those stabilized with macromolecules and those stabilized by responsive hard microgels \cite{Pet23}.